-"I'm up at four in the morning Athos, after a long day of practice, give me a break."
+"I'm up at four in the morning Athos, after a long day of practice; give me a break."
 D'Artagnan retaliated, shrugging Athos's hand off of him.
-Athos, who had been pondering how deep the stomach wounds were, snapped his sharp gaze back to the annoyed child standing in front of him with his arms crossed, his sword sheathed on his belt, brows furrowed, and lips taut.
+Athos, who had been pondering how deep the stomach wounds were, snapped his sharp gaze back to the child standing in front of him.
+D'Artagnan had his arms crossed, his sword now sheathed on his belt, brows furrowed, and lips taut.

-It had not occurred to Athos that the boy had been injured severely, but now that it did, he really should stop that bleeding, accursed boy.
+It had not occurred to Athos that the boy had been injured severely, but now that it did, he really should stop that bleeding.

 "He'll be the death of me," Athos muttered, "the idiot child."
 D'Artagnan was overconfident and cocky, carefree and headstrong, always looking for a fight to entertain him and an adventure to go on.
 It annoyed Athos to no end that, seemingly, with almost every mission they went on, D'Artagnan ended up damaged in some sort of way, shape or form.

-"D'Artagnan," Athos barked, aggravated further that D'Artagnan had his gaze locked elsewhere, "Boy!"
+"D'Artagnan," Athos barked, temper flaring once more now that D'Artagnan had his gaze locked elsewhere, "boy!"

-But the boy had abs and biceps, and could run fast too, so he supposed this didn't really mean necessarily anything.
+But the boy had a and could run fairly quickly too, so he supposed this didn't necessarily mean anything.